 Premium Portugal

 Ola!
 Welcome to Portugal.
-When you arrive at the Lisbon airport, you’ll be picked up by an Intrepid representative and taken to your centrally located hotel.
-Your adventure officially begins with a welcome meeting at 6 pm tonight.
+When you arrive at Lisbon Airport, you’ll be picked up by an Intrepid representative and taken to your centrally located hotel.
+Your adventure begins with a welcome meeting at 6 pm tonight.
 If you arrive early, maybe head to one of the many outdoor cafes and soak up the city’s energy.
 After your meeting, you’ll join your leader and small group for a welcome dinner at one of Lisbon’s thriving restaurants.
-Going out to eat is one of Portugal’s great pleasures, and tonight, your leader will introduce you to traditional Portuguese recipes and a culinary scene that’s exploding with regional flavour.
+Going out to eat is one of Portugal’s great pleasures, and tonight, your leader will introduce you to traditional Portuguese recipes and a culinary scene that’s bursting with regional flavour.

 This morning, join a local guide for a walking tour through the city of Lisbon.
-First, take a ride on the historic Gloria cable car – this bright yellow funicular is one of Lisbon’s most photographed images!
-Then, explore the trendy neighbourhood of Bairro Alto, the popular Chiado area and the narrow, cobbled streets of Alfama, dotted with hole-in-the-wall eateries and old homes.
+Explore the trendy neighbourhood of Bairro Alto, the popular Chiado area and the narrow, cobbled streets of Alfama, dotted with hole-in-the-wall eateries and old homes.
 Pop into a local establishment to try a pastel de nata – a sweet and delicious custard tart and Portugal’s most famous pastry.
-Then visit the elegant Praça do Município, a symbol of the city's post-earthquake reconstruction in the 18th century and the Praça do Comércio, once the gateway to Lisbon for arriving ships and a key hub of maritime trade during the Age of Discoveries.It wouldn’t be a tour of Lisbon without stopping off to sample some ginjinha – Portugal’s iconic cherry liqueur.
-The rest of your afternoon is free to explore at your own pace.
+Then, visit the elegant Praca do Municipio, a symbol of the city's post-earthquake reconstruction in the 18th century, and the Praca do Comercio, once a key hub of maritime trade during the Age of Discoveries.
+It wouldn’t be a tour of Lisbon without stopping off to sample some ginjinha – Portugal’s iconic cherry liqueur.
+The rest of your afternoon is free for you to explore at your own pace.

-Sitting on the banks of the River Mondego, Coimbra was once the medieval capital of the county, and its royal heritage can be felt in its ancient streets and buildings.
+Sitting on the banks of the River Mondego, Coimbra was once the medieval capital of the country, and its royal heritage can be felt in its ancient streets and buildings.
 Get to know the city as your leader guides you through the lanes and squares of the Old Quarter this morning.
 The real star of the show is Coimbra’s prestigious university – one of the oldest in the world.
 You’ll have a private guided tour of the Joanine Library, a Baroque masterpiece that is widely considered one of the most beautiful libraries in the world.
-Then this evening, get to know more about this nation’s cultural heritage by heading to a traditional Fado music show.
+This evening, get to know more about this nation’s cultural heritage by heading to a traditional Fado music show.
 Portugal’s version of the blues is hauntingly beautiful and hearing it performed live is an experience to remember.
 Your leader can recommend some superb spots to eat after the show.

 Learn about the history of tiles in Portugal this morning with a tile-painting workshop.
 Steeped in centuries of tradition, hand-painted tiles can be seen on the facades of buildings and churches, telling the stories of Portugal’s past with vibrant colours and designs.
 Then, your afternoon is free.
-Maybe head to one of the city’s riverfront cafes for a coffee and pastry overlooking the colourful rows of old houses or take a walk around the World Heritage listed Ribeira district.
-Another option is to take the local train to the seaside city of Matosinhos where you can relax on the beach or stroll along the promenade.
+Maybe head to one of the city’s riverfront cafes for a coffee and pastry overlooking the colourful rows of old houses or take a walk around the UNESCO World Heritage-listed Ribeira district.
+Another option is to take the local train to the seaside city of Matosinhos, where you can relax on the beach or stroll along the promenade.
 Regroup tonight for a final dinner at one of Porto’s local restaurants.

 There are no activities planned for today and your trip comes to an end.
-You’re free to leave at any time after check out.
+You’re free to leave at any time after checking out.
 If you wish to spend some more time exploring Porto, just get in touch with your booking agent ahead of time to organise additional accommodation.

 Trip Inclusions